 The above two equations for Eni constitute a method whereby the data-rate along with the number of subscribers are the only two variables required to determine the energy used by a single subscriber at a given time interval.
 The remaining parameters are constants which depend on the configuration of the installation.

-7.X.Fair ttribution of ase oad
+7.X.3 Fair attribution of base load

-The basic olution requires a refinement because it would not be reasonable to split the base load evenly over the subscribers that are present at a given time interval.
-To begin, in this approach the owner of the installation would not be responsible for any of the base load energy.
-Second, corner cases would lead to aberrant attributions.
+The basic Candidate Solution outlined in clause 7.X.2 requires a refinement because it would not be reasonable to split the base load evenly over the subscribers that are present at a given time interval.
+To begin with, in this approach the owner of the installation would not be responsible for any of the base load energy.
+Secondly, corner cases would lead to aberrant attributions.
 For example, if a single subscriber is present in a system that is capable of serving thousands of subscribers, the entire base load would be attributed to this single subscriber.

 The refinement proposed here relies on the notion that each subscriber has access to a certain capacity, either implied through the capabilities of client hardware, or explicitly defined through the hire of capacity (as is the case for example in the use of data centres).
 Especially in the latter case, installations are specified according to peak capacity requested by their subscribers.
 In turn, it is known that the base load energy used is strongly related to the requested peak capacity of an installation.
 It is therefore reasonable to attribute the base load energy according to the peak capacity which may be delivered to a subscriber.

 The capacity can be measured as a maximum data rate.
-The capacity hired by subscriber n may be indicated with cn, and the total capacity of the installation may be indicated with C. If the total number of subscribers under contract with the installation is N, then the following equation holds:
+The capacity allocated to subscriber n may be indicated with cn, and the total capacity of the installation may be indicated with C. If the total number of subscribers under contract with the installation is N, then the following equation holds:

 C=n=1Ncn

-For a given time interval, a subscriber nt would have a hired capacity of cnt.
-The fraction of the total capacity hired by subscriber nt is then cnt/C. As a result, the installation's energy use to be attributed to subscriber nt will be:
+For a given time interval, a subscriber nt would have an allocated capacity of cnt.
+The fraction of the total capacity allocated to subscriber nt is then cnt/C. As a result, the installation's energy use to be attributed to subscriber nt will be:

 Entt1,t2= cntCpbaset2-t1+pmax-pbasedmaxt1t2dnt,tdt